 Application of Increased Risk Exception to COVID-19

 Given the cases outlined above, many workers who contract the coronavirus will be able bring workers' compensation claims.
-This is especially true for those employees who contracted the disease during the lockdown.
+That's especially true for employees who contracted the disease during the lockdown.

 Gov. Gavin Newsom's executive order of March 19, 2020 had required all California residents to stay home, except for workers deemed to be essential.
 By specifying that certain workers should continue working, while requiring all others to stay at home, the executive order potentially identifies workers with increased exposure to the coronavirus.
 That is, if the general public stays home, only certain workers in the field, arguably, are at greater risk than the public.
 The argument might weaken, however, when people start going back to the workplace.